MicrosoftDocs/entra-docs/docs/identity/saas-apps/gosearch-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-1. On the Basic SAML Configuration section, the application is preconfigured and the necessary URLs are already prepopulated with Microsoft Entra ID.
+1. On the Basic SAML Configuration section, the application is preconfigured and the necessary URLs are already prepopulated with Microsoft Entra.
 The user needs to save the configuration by clicking the Save button.

 1. Perform the following step, if you wish to configure the application in **SP** initiated mode: